pillarjs/finalhandler/README.md

   * The `res.statusMessage` is set according to the status code.
   * The body will be the HTML of the status code message if `env` is `'production'`, otherwise will be `err.stack`.
+  * Any headers specified in an `err.headers` object.

 The final handler will also unpipe anything from `req` when it is invoked.